ros-industrial/industrial_training/_sources/_source/session6/Docker-AWS.md.txt

 # Docker AWS

-## Demo #1 - Run front-end on in gazebo host and back-end in docker
+## Demo #1 - Run front-end Gazebo host and back-end in Docker
 ### Setup workspace
 #### Front-end (run on host and only contains gui)
 in terminal 1